abecms/abecms/docs-old/abe-attributes.md

 # Abe attributes

-> abe tags can own many attributes.
+> abe tags can have many attributes.

 For example the type text, some are required and other are optional: